saitammineedi19/CIS641-HW2-Tammineedi/README.md

 ## Term Project
 The term project refers to an Inventory Management System (IMS) developed to help firms manage and control their inventory more efficiently.
 The IMS is a digital solution for recording and storing product information, processing orders, and managing suppliers.
 It includes various major features and functionalities, such as:
--Product Management
+- Product Management
--Data Storage
+- Data Storage
--Order Management
+- Order Management
--Inventory Control
+- Inventory Control